Learn how to make a simple and delicious frittata with tons of variation ideas! Perfect for a savory breakfast, brunch, or even dinner!

 What we love about this recipe is that it tastes fancy, but it’s so easy to make.
 It’s healthy and packed with protein, and really, it makes a fabulous keto breakfast (if you follow a low carb diet).

 - Eggs.
-You obviously need eggs to make a frittata.
 Use as many eggs as you need depending on the number of people you are cooking for.

 - Bacon.
 There is nothing better than waking up to the aroma of fried bacon.
 Things get even better when you add these crunchy salty bits into the egg mixture that then turn into a fluffy egg pie.

 - Heavy cream.
-Heavy cream mixed with the beaten eggs is the secret to a creamy and rich frittata.
+The secret ingredient for a creamy and rich frittata.

 How To Make A Frittata